sftcd/openssl/doc/designs/ech-api.md

 unknown ECHConfig extensions, or to fail for so-called "mandatory" unsupported ECHConfig extensions.
-Our library code is compliant in that respect - it will skip over extensions that are not "mandatory" (extension type high bit clear) and fail if any "mandatory" ECHConfig extension (extension type hight bit set) is seen.
+Our library code is compliant in that respect - it will skip over extensions that are not "mandatory" (extension type high bit clear) and fail if any "mandatory" ECHConfig extension (extension type high bit set) is seen.

 For testing purposes, ECHConfigList values that contain ECHConfig extensions can be produced using external scripts, and used with the library, but there is